-Where an existing reliability programme is already in place, the programme must be enhanced to monitor, identify and prevent re-occurrence of problems related to EDTO significant systems.
-The EDTO enhanced reliability programme should monitor EDTO significant systems and be event orientated, so that EDTO events can be reported as required under Part 12, Accidents, Incidents and Statistics, and the events can be investigated.
+Where an existing reliability programme is already in place, the programme must be enhanced to monitor, identify and prevent re-occurrence of problems related to EDTO Significant Systems.
+The EDTO enhanced reliability programme should monitor EDTO Significant Systems and be event orientated, so that EDTO events can be reported as required under Part 12, Accidents, Incidents and Statistics, and the events can be investigated.

 Where reliability monitoring detects issues with EDTO operation, the operator is expected to provide appropriate corrective actions to ensure the immediate mitigation of the EDTO operation, while the root cause is investigated, analysed and preventative actions are put in place.
 This may include, but is not limited to, such things as a reduction in EDTO diversion time, temporarily ceasing EDTO operations etc. For example, a deterioration of worldwide fleet IFSD rates above the Type Design target may mean the operator reduces its 180 min authorisation to 120 min.
+Appropriate actions should include the use of the operator's SMS and consultation with the OEM, CAA and State of Design as necessary.